GerHobbelt/owemdjee/README.md

 - **boost-url** [📁](./boost-url) [🌐](https://github.com/GerHobbelt/boost-url) -- a library for manipulating (RFC3986) Uniform Resource Identifiers (URIs) and Locators (URLs).
 - **cURL** [📁](../../thirdparty/curl) [🌐](https://github.com/GerHobbelt/thirdparty-curl) -- the ubiquitous [libcurl](http://curl.haxx.se/libcurl).
+- **curl-impersonate** [📁](./curl-impersonate) [🌐](https://github.com/GerHobbelt/curl-impersonate) -- a special build of [curl](https://github.com/curl/curl) that can impersonate the four major browsers: Chrome, Edge, Safari & Firefox. curl-impersonate is able to perform TLS and HTTP handshakes that are identical to that of a real browser.
+- **curl-www** [📁](./curl-www) [🌐](https://github.com/GerHobbelt/curl-www) -- the curl.se web site contents.
+- **everything-curl** [📁](./everything-curl) [🌐](https://github.com/GerHobbelt/everything-curl) -- *Everything curl* is an extensive guide for all things curl.
+The project, the command-line tool, the library, how everything started and how it came to be the useful tool it is today.
+It explains how we work on developing it further, what it takes to use it, how you can contribute with code or bug reports and why millions of existing users use it.
+- **exiv2** [📁](./exiv2) [🌐](https://github.com/GerHobbelt/exiv2) -- a C++ library and a command-line utility to read, write, delete and modify Exif, IPTC, XMP and ICC image metadata.
 - **extract** [📁](../../thirdparty/extract) [🌐](https://github.com/GerHobbelt/thirdparty_extract) -- clone of git://git.ghostscript.com/extract.git
 - **gumbo-libxml** [📁](./gumbo-libxml) [🌐](https://github.com/GerHobbelt/gumbo-libxml) -- LibXML2 bindings for the Gumbo HTML5 parser: this provides a libxml2 API on top of the Gumbo parser.
 It lets you use a modern parser - Gumbo now passes all html5lib tests, including the template tag, and should be fully conformant with the HTML5 spec - with the full ecosystem of libxml tools, including XPath, tree modification, DTD validation, etc.
 - **gumbo-parser** [📁](../../thirdparty/gumbo-parser) [🌐](https://github.com/GerHobbelt/gumbo-parser) -- HTML parser